HackYourFuture-CPH/JavaScript/javascript3/week2/homework.md

 When you have written the promise, use it with async/await

 ## Rewrite time
 Rewrite [setTimeout](https://developer.mozilla.org/ro/docs/Web/API/window.setTimeout) and [navigator.geolocation.getCurrentPosition](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API#JavaScript_Content) to promises.
-So instead of using [setTimeout](https://developer.mozilla.org/ro/docs/Web/API/window.setTimeout) and [navigator.geolocation.getCurrentPosition](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API#JavaScript_Content) with callbacks, use it as a promise.
+The `getCurrentPosition` function is probably going to throw an error, but that is fine.
+As long as you can use it as a promise.

 Example of usage